bhardwajRahul/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: This adapter uses the mt7925u chipset.
 Note: This adapter does not use the standard Mediatek device ID (VID/PID).
 See below.
 Note: Oldest kernel that supports this adapter: 6.7
-Note: Oldest LTS kernel that supports this adapter: kernel 6.12
+Note: Oldest LTS kernel that supports this adapter: 6.12
 Note: Recommended kernel: 6.12 or later
 Note: Supported interface modes with kernel where support started:
 		* managed		(6.7+)